jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 “Shut it down," says Borinski.
 "Shut down the sequencer.”

-Jasper clears his throat.
-"Shut down the sequencer?
+Judith clears her throat.
+"Shut it down?
 Are you... sure?"

 "Yes."

 "Okay, it's just...
-X is gonna have a field day with it.
+X is gonna have a field day with that.
 They already give us hard time about the centralized sequencer.
 If we shut it down..."

 "That's the least of our worries.
 If those transactions post, we can’t roll back anymore.
-We need to retain the rollback option.
+We need to keep our options open.
 Shut it down."

-"Roll back?" says Jasper.
+"Roll back?" says Judith.
 "You can’t be serious.
 What about the transactions that aren't involved in the hack?"

 "They haven’t posted to the L1.
 They’re not finalized."

-"Technically, yeah, but we’ve never rolled back anything before.
-Our users rely on the preconfirmations.
+"Well, technically, yeah, but we’ve never rolled back anything.
+Our users trust the preconfirmations.
 They don’t wait for the L1."

-"Jasper.
+"Judith.
 We can debate the rollback later.
 Shut it down."

 “Patrick, can you handle that?”